alextanhongpin/compress.js/README.md

 # compress.js
-a simple JavaScript based client-side image compression algorithm
+A simple JavaScript based client-side image compression algorithm

+### USAGE:
+This library is useful if you want to:-
+- carry out compression on the client side before sending it to the server
+- send image as a base64 string to the server
+- limit/reduce image dimensions and also image size before uploading (save data)